dm5tt/LoRaHarvesterBox/README.md

 - Generic raw LoRa devices
 - Or virtually any other custom project

-For persistent data storage, an optional FRAM IC (Infineon FM24V10) can be mounted on the back and connected via I²C.
+For persistent data storage, an optional FRAM IC (Infineon FM24V10) can be mounted via I²C.
 A variety of sensors can be integrated through I²C, SPI (on the back), or USART interfaces.

 The power supply design is highly flexible: alongside standard JST-PH connectors, the board also supports very small LiPo batteries (commonly used in in-ear headphones or Bluetooth headsets), which can be soldered directly.
 Such batteries are readily available on AliExpress (e.g. 501010).
 The TI BQ25570 also supports exotic storages like Supercaps, LTO, etc.

+## Features

+### Energy

+- Capable of using a huge variety of energy storage devices: LiPo, LiFePo4, LTO, SIB, Supercap
+- Once cold-started (600mV) the TI BQ25570 energy harvester works down to 100mV.
+Maximum input voltage is 5.5V.
+- Up to 110mA can be used from the application
+- MPPT
+- Optional load-switch to switch on/off the entire STM32/LoRa-modem based on the VBAT_OK signal

+### Microcontroller

+Uses the standardized RAK housing which can house a variety of platforms (ESP32, STM32, etc.) with compatible pins

+- ST STM32WLE5CC: 256Kb Flash, 64Kb RAM, 48MHz
+- 2x USART
+- 1x I2C
+- 1x SPI (back)
+- 2x ADC connected to energy source (like solar) and and energy storage (like LiPos) using voltage dividers
+- Multiple break-out pins for GPIOs on the back

+### LoRa

+Uses the Semtech SX1262 integrated within the STM32 housing.
+Multiple RAK variants available for 433/470/868/915MHz.

+### Data Storage

+Infineon FM24V10: 1-MBit non-volatile F-RAM for storing firmware updates, messages or mesurement data

 ## Design Decisions